unfor19/nexus-ops/README.md

    2021-06-01 21:18:04Z: Listening for Jobs
    ```

-Go on and initiate a workflow; add some file, commit and push
+Go on and initiate a workflow; add a file, commit and push.
 ```
 touch some-file                   && \
 git add some-file                 && \